Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

-The St. Louis Cardinals, including Nolan Arenado (.200 on-base percentage in past 10 games, 121 points below season-long percentage), take on starter Thomas Hatch and the Pittsburgh Pirates at Busch Stadium, Saturday at 7:15 PM ET.
+Nolan Arenado -- with an on-base percentage of .179 in his past 10 games, 142 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Johan Oviedo on the mound, on September 3 at 2:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Pirates.
+He had a one-hit showing in his most recent game (1-for-4) against the Pirates.

 Nolan Arenado Game Info & Props vs. the Pirates